What makes an American a patriot? Spike Lee has some answers

 It’s about African American vets (Delroy Lindo, Clarke Peters, Isiah Whitlock Jr., Norm Lewis) returning to Vietnam to search for the remains of their fallen squad leader (Chadwick Boseman) and lost treasure.
 It’s Lee’s second war film, after 2008’s “Miracle at St. Anna,” which followed a group of soldiers from the Army’s all-black division during World War II.
 In it, a black veteran eyes John Wayne in “The Longest Day” on TV and says, “Pilgrim, we fought for this country, too.”

-The contributions of black soldiers have long been under-represented, but their minor roles in films of the Vietnam War — the first conflict after the civil rights revolution of the 1950s — is especially egregious.
+The contributions of black soldiers have long been under-represented, but their minor roles in films of the Vietnam War — the first conflict after the start of the civil rights revolution of the 1950s and ‘60s — is especially egregious.
 African American troops accounted for 11% of troops in Vietnam (though only a fraction of officers).
 In 1965, they were 23% of all combat troops.

 “We have been almost systematically disappeared from those experiences.
 Vietnam, when you look at ‘Platoon,’ ‘Apocalypse Now,’ black soldiers are on the peripheries-slash-almost nonexistent,” says Lindo.